Himanshu1Dahiya/Himanshu-Dahiya-CSAW-HackML-2020-project/README.md

- ## A backdoor detector for BadNets trained on the YouTube Face dataset
+ ## This repo is for repairing BadNets which is a challenge from CSAW-HackML-2020